Forests under pressure: addressing disruptions, boosting resilience, and guiding policy

 1. Policy & Governance implications

-- Vera Steinberg, Federal Ministry of Food and Agriculture, Germany
+- Vera Steinberg, Policy Advisor, Federal Ministry of Agriculture, Food and Regional Identity, Germany.

-- Tomas Krejzar, Ministry of Agriculture, Czech Republic
+- Tomas Krejzar, Director of the Department of Forest Policy and Economics, Ministry of Agriculture, Czech Republic

 Lunch